Mochimochi07/Competitive_Practice/README.md

 i meant solutions in minutes.

-im just excited because i just know how things work and how to make it better
+pardon me, im just excited because i just know how things work and how to make it better

 I just knew it and i wanted to find it within my curiosity.